Lean in really close. I swore I wouldn’t put butcher block countertops in a kitchen again. No really, I had a whole Twitter conversation about this.

 If you insist on staining your butcher block, use a Tung oil like this one from the Real Milk Paint Company:

-Or buy the counter tops in the colour and species of wood that you want your counters to look like.
+Or buy the counter tops in the color and species of wood that you want your counters to look like.

 In the first kitchen we put butcher block counter tops, I wanted a dark counter.
 This is obviously not a dark counter.
 I could have stained it and used Waterlox over it to protect it: